Principles

 Free Speech

 The right to speak, dissent, organise, and challenge power is the foundation of all other rights.
-PHRD defends those who exercise it — at personal cost to themselves — and believes that silencing defenders is an attack on everyone.
+PHRD (Protect Human Rights Defenders) defends those who exercise it — at personal cost to themselves — and advocates for legal protections at the EU level.

 ⚖️